WebAssembly/tool-conventions/Linking.md

 | [varuint32]   | `R_WASM_*_LEB`           |
 | [varuint64]   | `R_WASM_*_LEB64`         |

-If an data encoding for the relocation cannot be determined (i.e. there isn't a known grammar construct at the relocation offset), the data encoding constraints aren't applied.
+If a data encoding for the relocation cannot be determined (i.e. there isn't a known grammar construct at the relocation offset), the data encoding constraints aren't applied.
 For example, this is the case for unknown custom sections and data segments.